Baldwin–Buckley debate: The debate

-As is traditional at the Cambridge Union, an institution described as 'the world's oldest and most prestigious debating society', the debate took place on a Thursday evening after dinner.
+As is traditional at the Cambridge Union, an institution described as "the world's oldest and most prestigious debating society", the debate took place on a Thursday evening after dinner.
 An over-capacity crowd of more than 700 students and guests of the Union were packed into the debating chamber, which is modelled after the British House of Commons.
-A further 500 additional people filled the other rooms on the Union premises, which received a live broadcast organised by the B.B.C.
+A further 500 additional people filled the other rooms on the Union premises, which received a live broadcast organised by the BBC.

 The debate was chaired by Lent 1965 President Peter Fullerton of Gonville & Caius College.
 On the recorded program, the debate was introduced from inside the chamber by past Union President and then MP, Norman St John-Stevas (later Baron St John of Fawsley).

 The motion presented was that "The American dream is at the expense of the American Negro."
 While there were five speakers for the motion and five against, the most notable were James Baldwin and William F. Buckley, giving the debate its popular moniker.
 As is standard for Union debates, the speaker order alternated between those speaking in proposition and opposition to the motion.
 All speakers other than Baldwin and Buckley were student members of the society.

 Those who spoke in proposition were: